lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 You can add a note to a selected part of your image.
 This is useful if you want to make a note for future use, but do not want to include it in the annotations.

-Select a part of the image and draw a shape (https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
+Select a part of the image and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 You will see the Add Tag and Add Note buttons in the panel on the right.
 Choose **Add Note**.
 Make sure you click **Save** after writing your note.